any-docs/css/content/reference/properties/background-repeat/index.md

   - The default value.
 The image is repeated as many times as needed to cover the entire background image painting area, with the edge image being clipped if the dimension of the painting area is not a multiple of the dimension of your background image.

 - `no-repeat`
   - The image is not repeated (and hence the background image painting area will not necessarily be entirely covered).
-The position of the non-repeated background image is defined by the {{cssxref("background-position")}} CSS property.
+The position of the non-repeated background image is defined by the `background-position` CSS property.

 - `space`
   - The image is repeated as much as possible without clipping.
 The first and last images are pinned to either side of the element, and whitespace is distributed evenly between the images.
-The {{cssxref("background-position")}} property is ignored unless only one image can be displayed without clipping.
+The `background-position` property is ignored unless only one image can be displayed without clipping.
 The only case where clipping happens using `space` is when there isn't enough room to display one image.

 - `round`
   - As the allowed space increases in size, the repeated images will stretch (leaving no gaps) until there is room for another one to be added.
 This is the only `<repeat-style>` value that can lead to the distortion of the background image's {{glossary("aspect ratio")}}, which will occur if the aspect ratio of the background image differs from the aspect ratio of the background paint area.